Dutch Caribbean Coast Guard

 The Dutch Caribbean Coast Guard (DCCG) (Kustwacht Caribisch Gebied (KWCARIB)) is the coast guard of the Kingdom of the Netherlands in the Dutch Caribbean.
-The unit is a joint effort between all constituent countries within the Kingdom.
-Prior to the dissolution of the Netherlands Antilles, it was known as the Netherlands Antilles and Aruba Coast Guard (NA&A CG) and was a division of the Royal Netherlands Navy.
+The unit is a joint effort of all constituent countries within the Kingdom.
+Prior to the dissolution of the Netherlands Antilles in 2010, it was known as the Netherlands Antilles and Aruba Coast Guard (NA&A CG) and was a division of the Royal Netherlands Navy.